Compute

 • ECS

-Your on-premises data center can access VPC-X in region A over a Direct Connect connection that has a virtual gateway (VGW-A) and two virtual interfaces (VIF-A01 and VIF-A02).
-To improve the reliability of your hybrid cloud network and reduce O&M costs, you can migrate the network by replacing Direct Connect with Enterprise Router.
+Your on-premises data center is connected to the desired VPC (VPC-X) through Direct Connect, and VPC-X, virtual gateway VGW-A, and two virtual interfaces (VIF-A01 and VIF-A02) are in the same region.
+To improve the reliability of your hybrid cloud network and reduce O&M costs, you can use global DC gateways and Enterprise Router to migrate the network.

 Network migration